Alex-Dell1/Masters-thesis/README.md

-# Masters-thesis
+# Graph encoding in Quantum Computing

-My Master's thesis on Graph encoding in Quantum Computing.
+This is my master's thesis.
+Here you may find both the full version of the thesis as well as the slides I prepared to discuss it.